GMitsis/xm-photos/README.md

 ### 📸 Photo Gallery

 -   **Infinite Scroll**: Seamlessly browse through thousands of photos with automatic loading
--   **Random Delays**: 2-3 second loading delays to simulate real-world API behavior
+-   **Random Delays**: 200-300 ms loading delays to simulate real-world API behavior
 -   **Responsive Grid**: Adaptive photo grid that works on all screen sizes
 -   **High-Quality Images**: Photos sourced from Picsum Photos API
 -   **Click to Favorite**: Add photos to favorites with a single click